-Figure 1: Price with or without PPQ

-$$(\alpha = 2)$$

-Figure 2: Price with or without PPQ

-$(\alpha = 3)$
+Figure 1: Price with or without PPQ $(\alpha=2)$ Figure 2: Price with or without PPQ $(\alpha=3)$ 12The intuition behind this comes from the fact that a price charged to a consumer is determined by two effects: (i) that of the offered quality (quality effect) and, (ii) that of the information rent left for the consumers.
+These two forces have countervailing effects and thus the net shape of the pricing function depends on which of the two forces dominate.
+Moreover, as α increases it becomes relatively more costly to offer higher quality products.
+Hence, quality schedules become more concave, and the pricing function also becomes more concave.
 Consider the case when $\alpha = 2$.
 When R is the only firm that offers PPQ, its market coverage extends across the region where $\theta \in [0.27, 1]$ while firm L covers the market where $\theta \in [0, 0.27]$.
 Notice that when firm R has PPQ, firm L's price is always higher than its No-PPQ price.
 However, firm R's price is lower than firm L's No-PPQ price in the region of $\theta \in [0.27, 0.38]$.
 Thus, consumers in this region get a lower price.
 Essentially the intuition is as follows: Since firm R (the firm with PPQ) knows the preferences of each consumer, it has the flexibility to target some of its rival's consumers.
 Firm L (the firm without PPQ) knows that firm R can offer a lower quality and lower price at the margin, and thus lure away some of its own consumers, especially those with relatively weaker preferences for its products (customers whose type $\theta \in [0.27, 0.5]$, given by the triangular shaded regions in each figure).
 Although firm L can respond strategically by lowering its price to prevent this poaching, it is less profitable for firm L to do so, and hence it does not find it optimal to sell to all of its own potential consumers by lowering its price.
-On the contrary, by increasing its price it is able to extract a higher surplus from its loyal customers (customers whose type $\theta \in [0, \infty)$) (0.27]) who have a stronger preference for its products.
+On the contrary, by increasing its price it is able to extract a higher surplus from its loyal customers (customers whose type $\theta \in [0, 1]$ 0.27) who have a stronger preference for its products.
 This results in higher overall profits than those accruing from undercutting firm R and engaging in a head-head competition for some less profitable customers.
 Consequently, firm L offers a higher price compared to the No-PPQ case.
 Thus, the adoption of PPQ by one firm alleviates the price competition between firms and raises the average prices.
 Indeed as we see from the figure above, when one firm (firm R) has PPQ, for a wide space in the parameter region of θ its price is higher than the price it offers in the No-PPQ and the Both-PPQ cases.
+4.2 Consumer Surplus